fhalde/howmanygpus/README.md

 # LLM x GPU sizing toolkit

-"GPU poor" is not a lifestyle choice – it's just a capacity planning bug.
+"GPU poor" is not a lifestyle – it's just a capacity planning mistake.

 Running LLMs at scale without thinking about throughput, bandwidth, and KV cache is how you end up either (a) burning money, or (b) under the bridge.